eladtpro/azure-aks-scaler/README.md

 ```

-It may take a while for the newly created federated identity to apear on the *Federated credentials* blade on the Manged Identity.
+It may take a while for the newly created federated identity to appear on the *Federated credentials* blade on the Managed Identity.

 ![Why use workload identity federation?](assets/federated-identity.png)]

 ### <a name="sixth"></a>Prepare container image
-###### <span style="color: maroon;">*Skip this section if a container registry already attached to the cluster and the container image already uploaded as well.*</span>
+###### <span style="color: maroon;">*Skip this section if a container registry is already attached to the cluster and the container image has already been uploaded as well.*</span>
 1. Configure ACR integration for an existing AKS cluster, Attach an ACR to an existing AKS cluster.
 > Integrate an existing ACR with an existing AKS cluster using the [az aks update](https://learn.microsoft.com/en-us/cli/azure/aks#az-aks-update) command with the [--attach-acr parameter](https://learn.microsoft.com/en-us/cli/azure/aks#az-aks-update-optional-parameters) and a valid value for acr-name or acr-resource-id. more details [here](https://learn.microsoft.com/en-us/azure/aks/cluster-container-registry-integration?tabs=azure-cli#configure-acr-integration-for-an-existing-aks-cluster).